mother and daughter playing on a couch

 Sign Up for Our Newsletter

-What If the Formula Creates an Unfair Result?
+What if the Formula for Child Support Creates an Unfair Situation?

 Formulas regarding child support calculations are not always perfect.
 Each situation is unique, so sometimes the outcome of the child support formula unfairly disadvantages one parent over another.
 There are two ways to dispute the result of the formula.